GaryPelu/SimpleApp/README.md

 # SimpleApp
-sample app to test VSTS build automation.
+Sample App to test VSTS build automation from github.

 The functionality of this sample is very simple and most C# developers would not learn anything new.